Message Relevance by Audience

 - In 2008, Life University and Universidad de Costa Rica (UNA) agreed to cooperative programs and research with the School of Human Movement and Quality of Life.
 Since then the relationship has produced opportunities for student and faculty exchange at the Cardio-Rehabilitation Center at UNA, participation in their annual symposiums, as well as ongoing research projects.

-- Life University’s Athletic Department houses 16 intercollegiate sports teams, including nine women’s teams, six men’s teams and one co-ed team.
+- Life University’s Athletic Department houses 19 intercollegiate sports teams, including 11 women’s teams, seven men’s teams and one co-ed team.

 - Life U’s sports teams have won 29 combined national championships.